FACTION BRIEF

 The Casualty Calculus

 Two dead.
 Three fragmented.
 Six dreaming.
-The most dangerous voluntary consciousness modification in the Sprawl continues because the alternative is worse.
+The most dangerous voluntary consciousness modification in the Sprawl continues because the people considering it have decided the alternative is worse.
 Whether that argument holds at twenty procedures, or fifty, or a hundred — no one knows.
+The movement does not stop to find out.

 ▲ Restricted